Skip to content

 }

-• Run Settings File is a link to .runsettings file.
+• The Run Settings File is a link to the .runsettings file.

-• In Override TestRun Parameters one can override values of the parameters in .runsettings file.
+• In Override TestRun Parameters, you can override the values of the parameters in the .runsettings file.

 Windows Agent for Test Execution

-VSTS can run tests in a hosted environment, but it does not contain Rapise.
-So most likely you will need to run tests inside your computer network.
-Download and connect Windows Agent.
-One can configure several agent pools to run tests in different environments:
+VSTS can run tests in a hosted environment, but this environment does not include Rapise.
+Therefore, you will most likely need to run tests within your computer network.
+Download and connect a Windows Agent.
+You can configure several agent pools to run tests in different environments:

 AgentPools